Cray-HPE/cray-site-init/hugo/content/shcds/running_integration_tests.md

 ## Watch the files get created in `testdata/shcds`

-On a successful test, you'll see output similiar to:
+On a successful test, you'll see output similar to:

 ```
 === RUN   TestConfigShcd_GenerateSeeds